isabella232/sfcc-helpcenter/content/md/cartridge-configuration/07-multi-storefront-configuration.md

 Click on `1-Akeneo-Import-Attributes` job then go to `Job Steps` tab.

-Configure the `Scope` of `job-workflow-step-attributes` and `job-workflow-step-prepare-attributes-import` with 2 Storefronts of each Business Unit:
+Configure the `Scope` of `job-workflow-step-attributes` and `job-workflow-step-prepare-attributes-import` with only one of your Storefronts:

 **Scope:**
-* Instruments
 * Gents

 Keep `job-workflow-step-attributes-import` on `Organization` Scope.